feltor-dev/feltor/config/README.md

  - If MPI is used in connection with the gpu backend, the mpi installation needs to be **cuda-aware**
  - If `icc` is used as the C++ compiler the `-restrict` option has to be used to enable the recognition of the restrict keyword
  - Support for OpenMP-4 is recommended (at least gcc-4.9 or icc-15), but not mandatory
- - The library headers are compliant with the c++11 standard but we reserve the right to change that in future updates
+ - The library headers are compliant with the c++11 standard but we reserve the right to upgrade that in future updates